bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

   ![Colourful magnetic blocks, arranged in a cube, five wide, five high and five deep.
 There are arrows labelling the width, height, and depth as 'x', 'y' and 'z' respectively.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5x5-space-1-small-with-axes.webp)
 ---

 I'm becomming more aware of this thing called "combinatorics."
 Combinatorics can make spaces of possibilities navigable.
 It allows us to get some handle on the otherwise overwhelmingly huge.
-Here, I'll try to explain what I mean by that.
+Here, hang on, I'll try to explain what I mean.

 ## Two-up